 According to our data, around 6 million** customers select 'Yes' when they get a quote.

-Most insurance companies insist that you need to be able to provide any dash cam footage if you make a car insurance claim.
+Most insurance companies insist that you provide any dash cam footage if you make a car insurance claim.
+If you've said you have a dashcam and you don't do this, they might ask you to pay back any discount you've had.

 "Having a dash cam can save you a lot of hassle if you need to make a claim.
 And although they don't always mean you get an insurance discount, it gives insurers an idea that you're willing to have your driving scrutinized.
 This can work in your favour.
 "Without a dash cam, your insurer has to go on word of mouth from all the parties involved.
 But a dash cam provides a definitive version of events, so it could help prove you weren't at fault and could keep your future insurance prices down.
 "If the footage is in your favour, it could help: "If you want to use dash cam footage when you make a claim though, you need to make sure it's installed correctly with a good view of the road ahead."What our motor insurance expert says